diana-hep/oamap/README.md

 Ideally, we'd want fast access with any kind of data.

-## PLUR: fast iterators for Primitives, Lists, Unions, and Records
+## PLUR: fast access to Primitives, Lists, Unions, and Records

 PLUR is a way to encode complex, hierarchical data in plain Numpy arrays.
 The acronym stands for the four basic generators of the typesystem: